natebarksdale/natebarksdale.github.io/src/content/blog/2009-01-19-getting-back-to-making.md

 description: Reflecting on the challenges of balancing creation and curation, Gina Trapani shares her journey with Lifehacker and the motivations behind her desire to return to making.
 emoji: 🎨
 tags:
+  - 💻 Self-Help
+  - 📝 Writing
-  - ✍️ writing
+  - 🌍 Culture
-  - 🛠️ creativity
+  - 🎨 Creativity
-  - ⏳ time management
-  - 🌐 blogging
+  - ⚖️ Choices
 haiku: |
   Crafting with my pen,
   Drowning in others' stories,